Dricus du Plessis: UFC Middleweight Champion

 Du Plessis faced Sean Strickland for the UFC Middleweight Championship on 20 January 2024, at UFC 297.
 The pair were in attendance at UFC 296 on 16 December 2023, seated within two rows of each-other by Dana White's arrangement.
 While exchanging words, Strickland gestured for audience members to move and attacked du Plessis.
 The brawl was quickly broken up and Strickland was escorted out of the event.
 At UFC 297, du Plessis won the bout by split decision, becoming the first UFC champion from South Africa.
 13 out of 24 media outlets scored the bout for du Plessis.
 This fight earned him the Fight of the Night bonus.

-Du Plessis made his first title defense against former two-time UFC Middleweight Champion Israel Adesanya on 18 August 2024 at UFC 305.
+Du Plessis made his first title defence against former two-time UFC Middleweight Champion Israel Adesanya on 18 August 2024 at UFC 305.
 He won the fight via a face crank submission in the fourth round, Adesanya's first career submission loss.

-Du Plessis made his second title defense in a rematch against former champion Sean Strickland on 9 February 2025 at UFC 312.
+Du Plessis made his second title defence in a rematch against former champion Sean Strickland on 9 February 2025 at UFC 312.
 He won the fight by unanimous decision.

-Du Plessis made his third title defense against undefeated contender Khamzat Chimaev on 16 August 2025 at UFC 319.
+Du Plessis made his third title defence against undefeated contender Khamzat Chimaev on 16 August 2025 at UFC 319.
 He lost the title via unanimous decision.

+Post championship

+Du Plessis faced former UFC Welterweight Champion Kamaru Usman on 18 July 2026 in the main event at UFC Fight Night 281.
+He won the fight by unanimous decision.
+This fight earned him a $100,000 Fight of the Night award.

 Fighting style

-Du Plessis fights out of an orthodox stance but rarely looks "textbook."
-His movement is herky-jerky, his punches loop at odd angles, and he will dive on double-legs that look more like rugby tackles than collegiate shots.

-These quirks mask a clear strategy: constant forward pressure, high striking volume to head, body and legs alike, and quick level-changes that drag opponents to the mat when they start shelling up.

-Critics long dismissed the style as sloppy, but du Plessis argues it is simply a fight-first approach rather than a choreography exercise.
-The results back him up: in his title-winning bout with Sean Strickland he maintained pace and pressure for five bloody rounds, out-landing the champion in the late frames to seal a split-decision and become South Africa's first UFC belt-holder.

-Outside the Octagon, du Plessis has developed a reputation for psychological warfare, often frustrating or emotionally destabilizing opponents with calm but biting trash talk.
-His press conference exchanges with Israel Adesanya and Sean Strickland drew attention not just for the tension, but for visibly shaking both men—Adesanya became emotionally reactive during a UFC 290 face-off, while Strickland appeared rattled in the buildup to UFC 297, even attacking du Plessis before their bout.
+Du Plessis operates primarily from an orthodox stance, utilizing constant forward pressure and a high volume of strikes to the head, body, and legs.
+Despite analysts describing his striking and takedowns as unorthodox, du Plessis has defended his style as prioritizing effectiveness over traditional technique.
+This high-pressure approach was notable in his title-winning bout against Sean Strickland at UFC 297, where he secured a split-decision victory.

+In the buildup to his fights, du Plessis frequently utilizes trash talk.
+His press conference exchanges have led to heated confrontations, including a physical altercation in the crowd with Strickland prior to their bout at UFC 297, and a tense face-off with Israel Adesanya at UFC 290.